Merck Manual

 • Presence of an inhibitor of a component of the coagulation pathway (including the presence in circulation of a direct oral anticoagulant inhibiting thrombin or factor Xa)

 The PT and PTT do not become prolonged until one or more of the clotting factors tested are about 70% deficient.
 For determining whether prolongation reflects a deficiency of one or more clotting factor or the presence of an inhibitor, the test is repeated after mixing the patient’s plasma with normal plasma in a 1:1 ratio.
-Because this mixture contains at least 50% of normal levels of all coagulation factors, failure of the mixture to correct almost completely the prolongation suggests the presence of an inhibitor in patient plasma.
+Because this mixture contains at least 50% of normal levels of all coagulation factors, failure of the mixture to correct the prolongation almost completely suggests the presence of an inhibitor in patient plasma.

 The bleeding time test is not sufficiently reproducible to be reliable for clinical decision-making.